WasiqB/coteafs-logger/README.md

       level: ERROR
 ```

-## Usage?
+## :pushpin: Usage?

-You can drop the dependency into your `pom.xml` to use this library.
+You can use the following dependency into your `pom.xml` to use this library.

 ```xml
 <dependency>